Student Financial Services Office - 1098T Information

 The federal government provides two types of tax credits for educational expenses paid by you during the tax year.
 However, not all expenses you pay to the University are considered qualified expenses.
 In general tuition and fees that are directly related to your attendance and education are allowable.
 Room and board, insurance and other personal expenses are generally not allowed.
 You should review the IRS Publication 970 for more information - or you may consult your tax professional.

-Students access their form online via myWings, Student Records, Student Self-Service, Student Account, Tax Information (1098T).
+Students access their form online via myWings, Student Self-Service tile, Student Account, Tax Information (1098T).
 Enter the tax year and the form will display.

 Depending on your income (or your family's income, if you are a dependent), whether you were considered full or half-time enrolled, and the amount of your qualified educational expenses for the year, you may be eligible for a federal education tax credit.
 (You can find detailed information about claiming education tax credits in IRS Publication 970, page 9.)